dogeystamp/sachet-server/docs/pagination.rst

 Since we're on the first page, there is no previous page, which is why ``prev`` is empty.

 If we wished to go to the next page, we'd make the same request with the new page number.

+The ``pages`` field is the total number of pages there is in this query.
+That is, page 3 is the last page in this example.